Louisville survives shaky 8th, 9th to beat Auburn 5-3 at CWS

 UP NEXT

-Louisville plays another elimination game Thursday against the loser of the Wednesday game between Vanderbilt and Mississippi State.
+Louisville plays another elimination game Thursday against Mississippi State.

 Full AP CWS coverage: https://apnews.com/CollegeWorldSeries